MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadkeyboardlayouta.md

 Type: <b>LPCTSTR</b>

 The name of the input locale identifier to load.
 This name is a string composed of the hexadecimal value of the <a href="/windows/desktop/Intl/language-identifiers">Language Identifier</a> (low word) and a device identifier (high word).
 For example, U.S. English has a language identifier of 0x0409, so the primary U.S. English layout is named "00000409".
 Variants of U.S. English layout (such as the Dvorak layout) are named "00010409", "00020409", and so on.
-See <a href="/windows-hardware/manufacture/desktop/windows-language-pack-default-values">Keyboard identifiers and input method editors for Windows</a> for a list of possible values.
+For a list of possible values, see [Keyboard identifiers and input method editors for Windows](/windows-hardware/manufacture/desktop/windows-language-pack-default-values).

 ### -param Flags [in]